loreanvictor/immutable-cloud/README.md

 ### Stateful and Stateless Services

 Adjectives _stateful_ and _stateless_ are used in this document to indicate possibility of having multiple instances of a service, with potentially differing API versions, available.
-This mostly co-incides with the traditional definition of a stateless service, a service, which by the standard definition might be deemed stateful, might be considered _stateless_ under the definition provided here, and vice-versa.
+This mostly co-incides with the traditional definition of a stateless service.
+However, a service which by the standard definition might be deemed stateful, might be considered _stateless_ under the definition provided here, and vice-versa.

 - If a service can be available with multiple differing API versions, it is called _stateless_.